 Why go to a drugstore or camera store that charges $12-20 when you can take your own free passport photos?
 I recently needed and new passport photo and some new visa photos for an upcoming trip to Tanzania.
 The last time I needed visa photos I was in Bangkok and I got at least 10 copies for under $5.
 With a tiny bit of research, I was able to find legitimate and super easy ways to take epassort photos myself.

+Up to the challenge of taking your own passport photos?
 Trust me, this is all you need to do.

-1. Take your own photo.
+1. Take your own free passport photo

-All you need is a small, white wall and a camera.
+All you need is a small, white wall or background and a camera.
 I have a white wall in my kitchen and just removed two framed prints that were hanging there.
 The light switch is there, but since the photo is so cropped, you can’t see it.
 So don’t think you need a huge background.
 If you just can’t find a wall, simply tape some white paper to the wall or if you must, buy a white board (but I really don’t want you to buy anything!).

-Since I was alone, I simply set up my tripod and have a camera on which I can spin the viewfinder around so I can see myself.
+Since I was alone, I simply set up my tripod and have a camera on which I can spin the viewfinder LCD screen around so I can see myself.
 I was able to take several shots until I was sure I had a couple I could use.
 BUT, if you don’t have this, all you need is a friend to take it for you.
 There are some guidelines you need to follow, but they are not as complicated as you think.

-The basics from the U.S. government site for passport and Visa photos:
+The basics from the U.S. government site for passport and visa photos: